NXLog User Guide

 Patterns are grouped under Pattern Groups.

 Patterns are used by the NXLog agent.
-This makes it possible to distribute this task to the agents and recieve preprocessed and ready-to-store logs instead of parsing all logs at the central server.
+This makes it possible to distribute this task to the agents and receive preprocessed and ready-to-store logs instead of parsing all logs at the central server.
 This approach can yield a significant reduction in CPU load on the central log server.

 For more information about the patterns used by the NXLog agent, please refer to the pm_pattern module documentation in the NXLog Reference Manual.